acidanthera/WhateverGreen/README.md

 - Supports all valid Core Display Clock (CDCLK) freqencies on Intel ICL platforms.
 - Fixes the kernel panic caused by an incorrectly calculated amount of DVMT pre-allocated memory on Intel ICL platforms.
 - Makes brightness transitions smoother on Intel IVB+ platforms.
+- Fixes the short period garbled screen issue after the system boots on Intel ICL platforms.

 #### Documentation